Carpal Tunnel Oak Lawn, IL

 Botti Chiropractic & Wellness | Chiropractor Oak Lawn

 We have all heard of carpal tunnel before.
+It’s a widely discussed condition, and quite common at Botti Chiropractic & Wellness.
 It is simply when an individual experiences a significant decrease in strength or numbness, alongside a fleet of other symptoms, because of increased pressure on the median nerve.
+When the tissues swell, they take up space in the carpal tunnel and crowd the nerve.
+This abnormal pressure that is applied to the nerve can result in numbness, pain, tingling, and weakness in the hand and wrist.
 This nerve runs through the forearm, down to the hand and through something called the carpal tunnel – hence the name of the ailment.
 The median nerve is responsible for the sensations and range of movement in the hand, excluding the little finger.

 At the core, carpal tunnel is typically caused by increased pressure on the median nerve.
 In this, through pressuring the median nerve, the carpal tunnel reduces in size due to different factors, like swelling.
 Now, there is an assortment of factors that can create swelling in the area including, diabetes, hypothyroidism, and even rheumatoid arthritis.
 Additionally, swelling may also be a result of consistent movement.
 For example, if you constantly move your hands in a way where the hands are positioned lower than the wrist, it can actually lead to more swelling.
 Lastly, pregnancy can also be a factor, creating inflammation or swelling, impacting the carpal tunnel.

 Risk factors that can cause carpal tunnel syndrome are as follows:

 - Heredity: Carpal tunnel syndrome may sometimes run in the family.
 It may be smaller for some people, while some can be prone to anatomical problems with time.